-The Difference Between Bipolar I and Bipolar II
+The Difference Between Bipolar Type I and Bipolar Type II

 Bipolar I is a mood disorder characterized by manic episodes.
 These are mood episodes that last at least seven days, require hospitalization, or cause psychosis.
 Bipolar I often includes depressive episodes as well, but the presence of depressed mood is not necessary for diagnosis.
 Bipolar II is diagnosed when there has never been a manic episode, but the patient experiences less severe hypomanic episodes alternating with depression.
 Bipolar I more often leads to hospitalization or residential treatment.